kevin-wayne/algs4/README-MAVEN.txt

 Now you can import algs4 as "Maven Project" into Eclipse:

-  * Open menu: File-> Import-> Maven-> Existing Maven Projects..
+  * Open menu: File-> Import-> Maven-> Existing Maven Projects...
-  * Choose directory of algs4
+  * Choose directory of algs4.
-  * Confirm import
+  * Confirm import.

 To complete dependencies resolution after import:
-  * do right click on the project, choose Maven -> Update Project...
+  * Right click on the project, choose Maven -> Update Project...
-  * confirm project update.
+  * Confirm project update.

 To build project in Eclipse:
 Eclipse automatically builds the project every time it saved.
 But if you want enforce build, do following:
-  * Right click on the project in Eclipse
+  * Right click on the project in Eclipse.
   * Choose Run as...
-Maven build
+Maven build.

+Maven will put algs4-<version>.jar in the directory <algs4 directory>/target.
+You can use this jar as a dependency in your projects.

 Using Maven in IntelliJ IDEA